Russian forward Zaripov suspended for doping in KHL

 The KHL said the 377 doping tests conducted last season were administered with the help of the IIHF and the World Anti-Doping Agency (WADA), plus the Doping Free Sport Unit of SportAccord, the umbrella organisation for international sports federations.

-Russia's anti-doping agency RUSADA remains suspended over a 2015 report on state-sponsored doping but last month was allowed to again plan and coordinate testing under the supervision of international experts.
+Russia's anti-doping agency RUSADA remains suspended over a 2015 WADA report on state-sponsored doping, but last month was allowed to again plan and coordinate testing under the supervision of international experts.

-The 36-year-old Zaripov, who had 16 goals and 29 assists in 56 games with runners-up Metallurg Magnitogorsk last season, won three world championships with Russia and was in the team that lost to Canada in the 2010 Vancouver Olympics quarter-finals.
+Zaripov won three world championships with Russia and was on the team that lost to Canada in the 2010 Vancouver Olympics quarter-finals.

 Two other KHL players, former National Hockey League (NHL) player Derek Smith and Russian defenceman Andrei Konev, were also suspended for using banned stimulants, the KHL said.

-Canadian Smith, who played for the Calgary Flames and Ottawa Senators, will remain suspended until Sept.
+Smith, a Canadian who played for the Calgary Flames and Ottawa Senators, will remain suspended until Sept.
 2, 2018, while Konev's ban will last until Nov.
 19, 2017, the KHL said.